See a list of Plumber Programs by Clicking Here!

 Employment in Plumbing

-Earning a certificate in plumbing or an Associate's degree in plumbing can set students up for long-term employment.
-Students can attend a vocational school or career college that provides exceptional training with or without a direct hire engagement.
+Earning a plumbing certification or an Associate's degree in plumbing can set students up for long-term employment.
+Students can attend a vocational school or career college that provides exceptional plumbing training with or without a direct hire engagement.
 Direct hires are arrangements that employ qualified students directly from school with little to no downtime after graduation.

-Students seeking to expand their vocational opportunities in the trade may consider a number of similar trades.
+Students seeking to expand their vocational opportunities in the trade may consider a continuing education programs or jobs in similar trades.
 Examples of trades of interest may include any number of the following career tracks: steamfitter, general contractor, pipe fitter, boilermaker, cost estimator, mechanical engineer, specialty contractor, budget analyst, electrician, construction manager, or project manager.

 The next decade looks bright for plumbing professionals.
-Estimates from the US Federal Government indicate a growth rate in this industry of 16%.
+Estimates from the Bureau of Labor Statistics indicate a growth rate in this industry of 16%.
 Compared to the national average of 7%, this trade represents a growth rate in excess of double the national average over the coming decade.
-Put another way, the industry is poised to add over 75,000 plumbing-related jobs during this time period.
+Put another way, the industry is poised to add over 75,000 new plumbing jobs during this time period.
 This growth represents ample career opportunities for trained professionals in the plumbing trade.

 Similarly, trades in adjacent areas of construction are also projected to be well above the national average.
 Specifically, the employment growth of building inspectors is forecast to jump 12% and a 14% increase for electricians.
-Coupling an industry growing at a rapid rate and above average income can result in a long-term career in plumbing.
+Coupling an industry growing at a rapid rate and above average income can result in a long-term plumbing career.
 In addition, growth is often associated with upward mobility opportunities as plumbing companies expand their operations to take on new work.

 How Much to Plumbers Get Paid?

 Plumbing professional typically receive a level of income that is well above average.
-In fact, the BLS calculates the average plumbing professional earns nearly $52,000 per year on average.
+Career information gathered from the Bureau of Labor Statistics calculates the average plumbing professional earns nearly $52,000 per year on average.

 This average wage represents approximately 38% more than the median annual salary for all jobs across our nation’s economy.
 However, it is important to recognize regional differences across the country.

-Deeper data reveals that the top 10% of plumbing professionals receive an annual income of $90,530 on average while the bottom ten percent earn just over thirty-thousand dollars annually.
+Deeper data reveals that the top 10% of plumbing professionals receive an annual income of $90,530 on average while the bottom ten percent earn just over thirty-thousand dollars annually in pay.

 States Employing the Most Plumbing Professionals